 Partager

 Footwear stepped it up.
 Jordan 1s hit the pavement with cultural gravity.
 Air Max soles flashed confidence with every step.
-Adidas and chunky Reeboks ruled courts, hallways, and sidewalks alike.
-Fanny packs swung low, while brands like FUBU and Sean John rose from the block to the boardroom and proved street-born labels could kick it with legacy luxury.
-Brooklyn playgrounds and Italian runways suddenly spoke the same language.
+Adidas and chunky Reeboks ruled courts, hallways, and sidewalks.

 Hip Hop Had It Locked

-Hip-hop emerged as a cultural earthquake that shook the world.
-Baggy fits ruled.
-Oversized sweatshirts and graphic tees, defiant letterman jackets, and Adidas staples carried identity in every seam.
 LL Cool J immortalized Kangol bucket hats.
 Sagging jeans completely ignored tailoring rules.
 Overalls hung loose with one strap fastened.
 Neon windbreakers came in colors louder than trunk speakers.
-Gold chains stacked heavy.
+Gold chains were stacked heavily.
 Black-framed Ray-Bans sealed the look.
-And it all mattered.
+And it was all good.

 Grunge & Skate